dobrynya/zio-jms/README.md

 ---
 # Add library to your project
 * Add Maven Central Repository to your build script
-* Add dependency on the library "io.github.dobrynya" %% "zio-jms" % "0.2"
+* Add dependency on the library "io.github.dobrynya" %% "zio-jms" % "0.2".
+zio-jms is available for Scala 2 & 3

 # Receive messages